Appointed 1 July 2020

 In this role, Bernard oversaw improvements in both process and personal safety performances and production grew by 20%.
 There were also significant improvements in both gender and global diversity.
 Bernard initiated a group-wide dialogue on mental health in hope of ‘ending the stigma’ associated with the issue – a subject he remains passionate about today.

-Bernard also encouraged bp to lead the industry on methane detection methods as well as driving sustainable emissions reductions of almost 3 million tonnes CO2 equivalent in the past two years.
+Bernard also encouraged bp to lead on methane detection methods as well as driving sustainable emissions reductions of almost 3 million tonnes CO2 equivalent over two years.

 In earlier Upstream executive roles, he was responsible for all bp-operated oil and gas production worldwide and for all bp’s drilling and major project activity.
 He led the creation of central drilling and projects functions following the Deepwater Horizon accident.